Whether you're expecting a baby boy or have just welcomed your new little guy into

 In some instances, doctors may decide to delay the procedure or forgo it altogether.

-Premature babies or
+Premature babies or those

-may eventually be used as part of a reconstructive operation.
+be used as part of a reconstructive operation.

 The Pros and Cons